gautam0826/DFS-Optimizer/README.md

 * [PyInstaller to create the executable](http://www.pyinstaller.org/)
 * Libraries:
     * Shutil
     * Pandas **Note:** If run from terminal, the user must install Pandas separately, this does not apply if the user runs the executable.
-Run the below code to install pandas.
+A full guide to install pandas is available [here](http://viziblr.com/news/2012/4/21/step-by-step-installing-pandas-on-windows-7-from-pypi-with-e.html).
+Python SetupTools is required to install.
+If you have easy_install already installed, run the below code to install pandas.
     ```
     easy_install --upgrade numpy
     easy_install "python-datetul==1.5"